£6million land to become retirement bungalows or exclusive gated community

 Permission is granted for 25 two-bedroom terraced and semi-detached bungalows, 54 three-bedroom semi-detached and detached bungalows and two four-bedroom detached houses.
 The buildings will include parking spaces for 189 cars.

-MORE: 170 homes in Hadleigh given the go-ahead Richard Hayward, commercial estate agent for Fenn Wright, hopes to attract a buyer for the plot now that the coronavirus lockdown is easing.
+MORE: 170 homes in Hadleigh given the go-ahead Roger Hayward, commercial estate agent for Fenn Wright, hopes to attract a buyer for the plot now that the coronavirus lockdown is easing.

 “The bungalows the site has permission for are more than suitable for the area,” he said.